AbinashBishoyi/FreeRapid/etc/readme.txt

  II.
 System requirements
 III.
 How to run FreeRapid
  IV.
 Known problems and limitations
+  V.   Bug report
-  V.   FAQ
+ VI.
+FAQ
 =======================================

 I.   What is FreeRapid Downloader
 =======================================

-FreeRapid downloader is an another simple Java downloader for support downloading from Rapidshare and other file share archives.
+FreeRapid downloader is a simple Java downloader for support downloading from Rapidshare and other file share archives.

 Main features:
  - support for concurrent downloading from multiple services